Vodafone/HelloV2XWorld-ReactNative/README.md

 * In the "SDK documentation for Android" page , click on the "Download documentation" button.
   ![image](https://user-images.githubusercontent.com/122537808/217552264-0fb27214-1d75-424b-8740-71678e837216.png)

   **=> Your browser downloads the archive "Android_V2X_SDK_Documentation_Vabc.zip"**
 * Open the archive and save on your laptop the Javadoc and the user Guide

 ### Download the V2X-SDK library for iOS

-* Navigate to the page "Documentation" and select the "SDK documentation for iOS" option.
+* Navigate to the Access SDK page and select the "Get SDK for iOS" option.
   ![image](readme_images/ios-8.png)

 * In the "SDK documentation for iOS" page.